Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Sunday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Saturday morning.
+The firm issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.